pmeletis/IV2018-hierarchical-semantic-segmentation-for-heterogeneous-datasets/README.md

 __Panagiotis Meletis, Gijs Dubbelman (2018)__ _Training of convolutional networks on multiple heterogeneous datasets for street scene semantic segmentation._ The 29th IEEE Intelligent Vehicles Symposiom (IV 2018), [full paper on arXiv](https://arxiv.org/abs/1803.05675).

-If you find the code useful for your research, please consider citing our latest works:
+If you find our work useful for your research, please cite the following paper:

 ```
 @inproceedings{heterogeneous2018,